next-exp/sw-docs/docs/source/production.rst

 NEXT-100 (16-02-2026)
 -----------------------------

+This production can be found in ``neutrinos1.ific.uv.es``

-This dataset includes multiple simulations processed for krypton and high energy at 4 bar, all found at `/lustre/neu/data4/NEXT/4bar/`:
+This dataset includes multiple simulations processed for krypton and high energy at 4 bar, all found on the neutrinos cluster (``neutrinos1.ific.uv.es``), at directory `/lustre/neu/data4/NEXT/4bar/`:

 .. list-table::
    :widths: 40 60